-5. Enabling Fish Alarm Factory Setting: OFF
+5. Enabling Fish Alarm; Factory Setting: Off

-The Fish Alarm alerts you with a chirping sound whenever the Platinum ID detects fish (or another object not attached to the bottom).
+The Fish Alarm alerts you with a chirping sound whenever the LCR 120 detects fish (or another object not attached to the bottom).
 To activate it, select FISH ALARM and press the ON-OFF button.

 Initially, the fish alarm will sound when any target not attached to the bottom is detected.
-The word "ALL" is displayed on the menu and two fish are shown at the lower part of the display.
-By pressing either arrow button, the word "LARGE" appears and the alarm will sound only when a large target is detected.
+The word "ALL" is displayed on the menu and two fish are shown on the lower part of the display.
+By pressing either arrow button, the word "LARGE" appears on the display and the alarm will only sound when a large target is detected.
 A single fish symbol is shown on the bottom of the display to represent that large fish only is selected.
-While there is some variation in sonar characteristics of different species, typically, the strength of the return is relative to the size of the fish
+While there is some variation in sonar characteristics of different species, typically the strength of the return is relative to the size of the fish.